Senior School Curriculum

 Christian Living

-Students in the Senior School are also regularly challenged about the spiritual aspects of their lives through the Christian curriculum offered, as well as the continual overlap of God’s creation and design which is evident throughout all curriculum areas.
+Students in the Senior School are regularly challenged to consider the spiritual aspects of their lives, through both the Christian curriculum offered and the continual overlap of God’s creation and design which is evident throughout all curriculum areas.

-Subjects such as Christian Living and Vetamorphus (refer to Senior School Curriculum Book) are designed to help students explore and learn more about God and Jesus Christ, and how this effects their lives and the world around them.
+Subjects such as Christian Living and Vetamorphus (refer to the Senior School Curriculum Book) are designed to help students explore and deepen their understanding of God and Jesus Christ, and how this impacts their lives and the world around them.

-The Senior School seeks to fulfil the vision of Cedar College to provide a high-quality and caring educational environment for students from Reception through to Graduation.
+The Senior School seeks to fulfil the vision of Cedar College by providing a high-quality, caring educational environment for students from Reception through to Graduation.